pbortnik/data-migration/README.md

 and issue types are batched inserted into postgres per project.
 Attributes are batched inserted per project as well.
 Analyzer config properties "analyzer.minDocFreq = 1", "analyzer.minTermFreq = 1", "analyzer.minShouldMatch = 95", "analyzer.numberOfLogLines = 4".
 Email send rules are migrated per project.

-Before migrating BTS, the Jira or Rally plugins should be loaded to the RP v5.
-If they are not found, nothing would migrate.